 Her second novel, Half of a Yellow Sun (also the title of one of her short stories), is set before and during the Biafran War.
 It was published in August 2006 in the United Kingdom and in September 2006 in the United States.
 Like Purple Hibiscus, it has also been released in Nigeria.

 Chimamanda was a Hodder fellow at Princeton University during the 2005-2006 academic year, and earned an MA in African Studies from Yale University in 2008.
+In 2011-2012, she was awarded a fellowship by the Radcliffe Institute for Advanced Study, Harvard University, which allowed her to finalize her third novel, Americanah.
+The book was released to great critical acclaim in 2013.

 Chimamanda is now married and divides her time between Nigeria, where she regularly teaches writing workshops, and the United States.
-She has recently been awarded a 2011-2012 fellowship by the Radcliffe Institute for Advanced Study, Harvard University.

 A list of the awards she has won is available here.